 Renewable Energy (Electricity) Act 2000 and where certificates have been improperly created we may require the voluntary surrender of certificates.

-small generation unit calculator reflects the upcoming deeming periods and can be used to calculate the number of STCs applied in 2017 and beyond.
+small generation unit calculator and the solar water heater calculator reflect the current deeming periods and can be used to calculate the number of STCs applied in 2017 and beyond.

 About The Clean Energy Regulator